How to Turn Any Vegetable Into Creamy Soup

 Here are three more reasons I love soup:

-Too many carrots?
+Too many onions and carrots?
 Broccoli starting to soften?
 Got a can of tomatoes in the cupboard?
-Turn them into silky smooth soup.
-When I decide to make a pot of soup, I start by surveying my refrigerator: do I have any opened boxes or cans of broth in the fridge?
+Turn them into a silky smooth soup.
+When I decide to make a pot of soup, I start by surveying my refrigerator: do I have any opened boxes or cans of chicken stock in the fridge?
 What vegetables are starting to wilt?
 Could any of the leftovers see a new life in this soup?

 I divide the leftovers between my freezer and my refrigerator.
 I can defrost the frozen soup on a night when making dinner is the last thing I feel like doing.
 And the soup in the fridge I can bring to work for lunch the next day.